Red Diesel & the Gas Oil Duty Change

 Is red diesel illegal or legal?

 Government legislation came into effect in April 2022 which outlined those sectors that can no longer use red diesel and instead, must switch to fuel that’s taxed at the normal rate.
 This includes construction, manufacturing and haulage.
-If you’re unsure whether using red diesel is illegal or legal, our friendly experts at Your NRG are here to help.
+If you’re unsure whether using red diesel is illegal or legal, our friendly experts at Your NRG are here to help, so please contact us today to get advice from a member of our team.
 Alternatively, you can visit the gov.uk website for more information.

 Who and what vehicles can use red diesel after April 2022?